 Sea salt and pepper to taste

-Additional seasoning like parsley or oregano if needed
+Additional seasonings like parsley or oregano if needed.

-Place 4 Tbsp butter alternative in cast iron pan or other large sauce pan on low/medium heat.
+- Place 4 Tbsp butter alternative in a cast iron pan or another large saucepan on low/medium heat.

-While the mushrooms are cooking (or you can do it ahead of time so you don’t run the risk of burning the mushroom mixture), in a 2 cup glass pyrex measuring cup, mix together the broth, green banana flour, tamari, lemon juice, yacon syrup and hot sauce with a whisk until well combined.
+- While the mushrooms are cooking (or you can do it ahead of time so you don’t run the risk of burning the mushroom mixture), in a 2-cup glass pyrex measuring cup, mix the broth, green banana flour, tamari, lemon juice, yacon syrup, and hot sauce with a whisk until well combined.

-Turn the heat back up to medium and add the broth mixture to the pan of mushrooms/onions/garlic and whisk until it becomes thicker.
-Make sure to get all of the mushroom mixture combined into the gravy and add Sea salt and pepper to taste.
+- Turn the heat back up to medium and add the broth mixture to the pan of mushrooms/onions/garlic and whisk until it becomes thicker.
+Make sure to combine all the mushroom mixture into the gravy and add Sea salt and pepper to taste.

-Once it thickens turn heat down to low and add whatever meat or meatballs, or ground beef you prefer.
+- Once it thickens, turn the heat down to low and add whatever meat, meatballs, or ground beef you prefer.
 Stir periodically to distribute the gravy over all the meat.